KnocKnuck/market-prediction-ai/README.md

 The reason for this personnal project is to construct a neural networks in TensorFlow 2 and Keras that predicts financial exchange costs.
 More specifically, we will assemble a Recurrent Neural Network with LSTM cells as it is the present status of-the-craftsmanship in time arrangement forecasting.

-Okay, we should get start.
-To begin with, you need to introduce Tensorflow 2 and different libraries:
+To begin with, you need to install those Tensorflow 2 and different libraries:

 ```
 pip3 install tensorflow pandas numpy matplotlib yahoo_fin sklearn